Post-Impressionist Painting (c.1880-1895)

 One solution to the loss of leadership lay in a realignment between art and literature.
 Maurice Denis recalled that "Gauguin having gone to Tahiti, what now dominated the preoccupations of the painters was primarily literary symbolism".
 The impact of this shift can be seen in the character of the Nabis' work during the 1890s.
 Although each member guarded his own individual style, almost all the Nabis were involved in the design of stage sets, costumes and programs for the two Symbolist theatres founded in this decade, Paul Fort's Theatre d'Art and Lugne-Poe's Theatre de l'Oeuvre.
 Book illustration also attracted them; Denis, for example, executed designs for Verlaine's Sagesse in 1889-90, and for Gide's Voyage d'Urien, published in 1893.
 Literature and art met again in the patronage given to the Nabis by avant-garde literary reviews such as the Revue Blanche in the form of original prints to be inserted into monthly editions.

 During this vacuum in Paris the Brussels Les Vingt group came to play an influential role in the Parisian avant-garde.
 Since its inception in 1883, Les Vingt had made it a policy to invite avant-garde artists from abroad to show at its annual exhibitions, and had established itself as the foremost international exhibiting body of avant-garde art by the end of the 1880s.
 Moreover, located at the cross-roads between the Arts and Crafts Movement in England and the non-naturalist decorative tradition of France, it became the cradle of Art Nouveau and a leading forum for the decorative arts.
 Les Vingt's advocacy of decorative art had an immediate effect on Paris.
 From its second exhibition in 1891, the more liberal Salon, the Societe Nationale, devoted an increasing proportion of its exhibition space to the decorative arts, a move which was complemented in the same year by the Revue Encyclopedique's decision to publish extensive articles on this growth area in the arts.
 Modern artists, too, responded to the rise of the applied arts.
 While Besnard, Aman-Jean and Henri Martin pursued extensive programs of mural painting, the Nabis turned their attention to furniture, screens and fabrics.
 Indeed, the suitability of their style to the decorative arts was fully appreciated by Louis Tiffany when in 1894 he commissioned a number of items of stained glass art from these artists.
 The completed works were given pride of place at the inaugural exhibition of Samuel Bing's Maison de l'Art Nouveau in Paris in December 1895.
+Pierre Bonnard was the most consistent of the colourist painters: see, for instance, his later 20th century paintings such as the Green Blouse (1919, Metropolitan Museum) and the Terrace at Vernon (1939, Metropolitan Museum).

 While the Nabis were able to find in literature, and in Les Vingt, alternatives to Gauguin's leadership which could maintain the innovations of Pictorial Symbolism throughout much of the 1890s, other artists, as well as writers, found the demands of innovation established in the previous decade too great to sustain.
 The importance of innovation in the art of the 1880s can be seen in the program of Symbolism: it had rejected all past traditions in art and literature to create a new, non-descriptive art form, which, by definition, could not be judged by any objective standards.
 Excellence resided solely in the artist's conviction that he had given an adequate plastic interpretation to the Idea, and so became synonymous with individuality and originality.
 For many artists, this demand for constant innovation was too onerous and they sought a return to more traditional, recognizable standards.
 Teodor de Wyzewa summarized the crisis: "We had come quite seriously to believe that the one necessity of an artist was to be original: that is to say, to supply the public with a work of art which is totally different in every way from that which has gone before.
 The remedy is to return to the traditions of the past, and notably, to the most important of these traditions, the 'imitation' of a valued model."